manemajef/nvim/README.md

 # Jeff's LazyVim

-this is my LazyVim config. u can easily clone using the following command:
+This is my LazyVim config. u can easily clone using the following command:

 ```bash
 git clone "https://github.com/manemajef/nvim"